mahekaggarwal17/Sahayak/docs/setup.md

 It is useful when you want to:

 - learn how Agora Conversational AI works end to end
-- ship a quick prototype without a backend
+- ship a quick prototype with a minimal backend
 - build a reusable Android template for your team
 - understand the minimum code needed for a voice AI app

 The App Certificate is backend-only.
-The shared Android bearer token is appropriate for a controlled quickstart but should be replaced with per-user authentication before a public production launch.
+The quickstart endpoints intentionally omit application-user authentication to keep the local demo focused on Agora token generation and agent lifecycle.
+Add your product's user authentication and authorization at the server boundary before a public production launch.